 If the physician determines that the patient qualifies, the prescription is entered into CURT.
 The patient can then contact a licensed dispensing organization to fill the prescription.

 A Texas medical marijuana doctor does not issue a physical card.
-The doctor evaluates the patient, confirms eligibility, and enters the prescription into the Compassionate Use Registry of Texas when appropriate.
+The doctor evaluates the patient, confirms whether the patient meets program requirements, and enters the prescription into the Compassionate Use Registry of Texas when medical marijuana is appropriate.

 Texas medical marijuana access is not based on self-certification.
-A physician must decide whether the patient has a qualifying condition, whether the potential benefit outweighs the risk, and whether a prescription is appropriate under the Texas Compassionate Use Program.
+A physician must decide whether the patient has a qualifying condition, whether the medical history supports the request, whether the potential benefit is appropriate to discuss, and whether a prescription fits within the Texas Compassionate Use Program.

 This is why the appointment matters.
 The doctor is not just confirming a form.
-The physician is reviewing the patient’s condition, medical history, current symptoms, and treatment context before deciding whether to enter a prescription into CURT.
+The physician is reviewing the patient’s condition, medical history, current symptoms, current medications, prior treatment experience, and safety considerations before deciding whether to enter a prescription into CURT.

 Medical marijuana in Texas is regulated through the Texas Compassionate Use Program.
-This program allows qualified physicians to prescribe low-THC cannabis to patients who meet the requirements under Texas law.
+According to the Texas Department of Public Safety, the program allows qualified physicians to prescribe low-THC cannabis to patients who meet the requirements under Texas law.

 The state system is different from the medical marijuana programs many patients may have heard about in other states.
 Texas does not allow recreational marijuana, and it does not use a walk-in dispensary card model.
 Instead, a qualified physician must evaluate the patient and enter the prescription into CURT.